edemaine/coffeescript-for-python/README.md

 npm install --global coffeescript
 ```

-You should then have a command `coffee` that runs the interactive interpreter
+You should then have a command `coffee` that runs the interactive interpreter,
+similar to `python`, except that it can only handle single-line inputs.

-(similar to `python`).
-You can also compile a CoffeeScript file
+You can also compile a CoffeeScript file `filename.coffee` into a
-`filename.coffee` into a JavaScript file `filename.js` via
+JavaScript file `filename.js` via
 ```sh
 coffee -c filename.coffee
 ```